4ak4sh/4ak4sh/README.md

 ### About Me!

 ```
-● I'm a programmer and a graphic designer
-● Learning full stack web development.
-● I started coding as a hobby.
+● A creative soul with a passion for visual story telling.
+● I love Blending aesthetics with functionality.
+● Learning Web Development, excited to embark on my coding journey.
+● Photography is my creative escape.
 ```

 ### Tools